Cyber Insurance

 Cyber Risks for Financial Services Firms

-According to a VMware report, cyber attacks increased by a whopping 238% from February to April 2020.
-This number is only expected to rise as financial firms move operations online.
+According to a VMware report, cyber incidents and cyber attacks (including insider threats, social engineering attacks, identity theft, web application, and phishing attacks) from cyber criminals increased by a whopping 238% from February to April 2020.
+This number of cybersecurity attacks is only expected to rise as firms in the financial services industry move operations online.

-This is why cyber insurance is necessary.
-It protects you against all risks involved with malicious attacks.
+This is why having a good cyber insurance is necessary.
+It protects you against all advanced persistent threats involved with malicious attacks.

-Below, we'll look at five cyber risks that you need to watch out for.
-We’ll also cover some financial services cybersecurity statistics and tips you can use to protect your business.
+Below, we'll look at five cyber risks that financial services companies need to watch out for.
+We’ll also cover some financial services cybersecurity statistics and tips financial services companies can use to protect their business.

 1. Phishing